Why Purchase Higher Resolution Commercial Satellite Imagery?

-DigitalGlobe’s satellites, are the most accurate commercial satellites in orbit today.
+DigitalGlobe’s high resolution satellites, are the most accurate commercial satellites in orbit today.
 The DigitalGlobe satellites are accurate within 3-5m without ground control.
 Older satellites and many of today’s microsatellites can be off by 20m (or sometimes more).
 When available, PacGeo can also use ground control to improve any satellite data – a level of accuracy that will not be found with free data sources.

 With free sources, you ultimately do not have enough information to determine the accuracy of the imagery.
 Coming from my military background, I always ask why would you use the unknown for making critical decisions that could risk personnel?